NanoByteDev/TyreChangeBookingApplication/README.md

 - Book appointments for tyre changes
 - Support for different vehicle types
 - Integration with external APIs for different workshops
+- Link to the external APIs this is made to work with https://github.com/Surmus/tire-change-workshop?tab=readme-ov-file

 ## Technologies Used